 We consider that it is within our legitimate interests to send you information about our products and services for marketing purposes.

-In the event we wish to conduct some promotion with selected third parties we will obtain your express opt-in marketing consent, and inform you of which company we wish to share your details with, before we share your personal data with any company outside the 1st Stop Group of companies for marketing purposes.
+If we wish to pass your information to selected third parties so that party can market their products to you we will obtain your express opt-in marketing consent, and inform you of which company we wish to share your details with, before we share your personal data with any company outside the 1st Stop Group of companies for these purposes.

 You can ask us or any third parties we may to stop sending you marketing messages at any time by emailing us at firstname.lastname@example.org and confirming what you want us to do.